[ALERT: This evocative poster isn't entirely relevant to our topic.]

 -- Dame Imogen Cooper, in BBC Music Magazine's "Music

-that changed me" feature for October 2022
+that changed me" feature for October 2022, on attending a

 Covent Garden Rigoletto in the early 1950s -- at age three!